TOAA2/TOAA2.github.io/_pages/links.md

 - ***[Lecture notes on Gauge Theory by David Tong](http://www.damtp.cam.ac.uk/user/tong/gaugetheory.html)*** Textbook-level topics on gauge theory in a relatively modern view.

+# About Machine Learning

+## Diffusion Model

+- [This blog post](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/) provides a clear introduction to the diffusion model (DDPM).
+As a student with Physics background, I enjoy a lot.
+[A Chinese version](https://zhuanlan.zhihu.com/p/530602852)
+- [Yang Song's paper](https://arxiv.org/abs/2011.13456) relates DDPM to the Langevin dynamics.
+That's interesting and inspiring if you are wondering the origin of human mind.

 ---
 {% if author.googlescholar %}